Buprenorphine (CAS: 52485-79-7)

-NP-18-2 is a proprietary oral small molecule 5-HT2b antagonist for potential treatment of pulmonary arterial hypertension (PAH) and related disorders.
+NP-18-2 is a proprietary oral formulation of a small molecule 5-HT2b antagonist for potential treatment of pulmonary arterial hypertension (PAH) and related disorders.
 PAH is characterized by the elevation of pulmonary vascular pressures with progressive vascular hyperplasia and narrowing of the blood vessels of the lungs, ultimately leading to right-sided heart failure.
 Recently, several studies have suggested a role for serotonin 5-HT in the etiology and progression of PAH.
 Isolated smooth muscle and endothelial cells from pulmonary arteries express mRNAs for several 5-HT receptors including 5-HT1B, 5-HT2A, 5-HT2B, and 5-HT7 receptors.
 5-HT is a pulmonary vasoconstrictor and can also act as a growth amplification factor.
 Thus, by activating its cognate receptors, 5-HT has a dual effect on the pulmonary circulation, contributing to both vasoconstriction and vascular remodeling.
-NP-18-2 has been studied in over 100 healthy subjects in patients in Phase 1 and 2 studies.

-NP-18-3 is a highly selective and potent agonist of the serotonin 5-HT1A receptor that was under development for the treatment of Major Depressive Disorder (MDD).
+NP-18-3 is a proprietary oral formulation of a highly selective and potent agonist of the serotonin 5-HT1A receptor that was under development for the treatment of Major Depressive Disorder (MDD).
 The molecule, an amino butyl piperazine, is chemically distinct from the azapirone class to which most 5-HT1A agonists belong.
 Preclinical studies, such as the forced swim model in rodents, suggest anti-depressant activity.
-A total of 7 clinical studies have been conducted with NP-18-3 including four Phase I studies, two clinical trials in patients with generalized anxiety disorder (GAD), and one clinical trial in patients with MDD in which a total of 443 human subjects received the drug.
-There have been no drug-related serious adverse events (SAEs) and most adverse events were rated as mild to moderate by the investigators.